yanu-ai/P0Person/README.md

 For details and FAQs, see [this _details_ document](docs/details.md) that has information on git, Java, the classes here, and more.
 This current file you're reading has project and coding details, but the linked document has more Java and git details, particularly about starting to code.
 That linked document includes information about project workflow including submitting code and analysis for grading via _Gradescope_. **Be sure to check [the _detail_ document](https://coursework.cs.duke.edu/201fall24/resources-201/-/blob/main/projectWorkflow.md) for how to use Git to obtain the project files, and workarounds if Git doesn't work yet for you.
 You'll need to refer to this P0 document when forking and cloning.**

 ## Recording on Zoom

 For this project and every APT quiz, we ask that record your screen via Zoom.
 For APT quizzes, you will record for the full duration of the quiz, but for this project, you will only record **the first 20 minutes when you start coding** -- not when you start reading, but when you're ready to code.
-You'll submit a URL for a cloud Zoom recording [using the link https://duke.is/zoom-p0-fall24]https://duke.is/zoom-p0-fall24).
+You'll submit a URL for a cloud Zoom recording [using the link https://duke.is/zoom-p0-fall24](https://duke.is/zoom-p0-fall24).

 ## Goals

-* To modify a simple Java record/class, modify two driver programs, and create a new class to demonstrate understanding of classes, methods, and instance variables.
+* To modify a simple Java record/class, modify two driver programs, and create a new class to demonstrate understanding of records, classes, methods, and instance variables.
 * To learn about running Java programs using the VSCode IDE
 * To learn about using Git for project management.
 * To learn about CompSci201 workflow for assignments: Git, Gradescope, helper hours.